negrt/CountryDynamicLinkLibrary/README.md

 * How to use data contract to serialize/deserialize JSON files

 # Notice
 This is Dynamic Link Library.
-See CountryDataSearchInterface repository.